pkErbynn/SWC-Microservices-Suite/README.md

 A cutting-edge suite of scalable, event-driven microservices for team management at fictional StatlerWaldorfCorp, enabling resilient inter-service communication and real-time data processing.

-Utilizes the following core technologies:
+System utilizes the following core technologies:
 - **RabbitMQ** as messaging queue,
 - **PubNub** for realtime messaging,
 - **Redis** as cache, and
 - **C# .NET** as core language

-High-level architecture:
+System High-level architecture:

 ![Architecture](./project-architecture.png)